Department of Motor Vehicles

 Q: Do I have to schedule an appointment?

 A: No. We still have a same-day service line that you can check into every day.
-You can, however, schedule a future date appointment for a guaranteed date and time that works for your schedule if you choose to do so.
+You can, however, schedule an appointment for a guaranteed date and time that works for your schedule if you choose to do so.
 You do this by clicking this link to “Join Today’s Line or Schedule an Appointment.”
-Please be aware that appointments are for a future date and cannot be scheduled for the same day.
-If you need same day service, just join the line for today.
+Recently we changed our appointment options to where you can schedule for available “same day” appointments or schedule for a future date up to 45 days out.
+This was a change that our patrons had asked for, and we were able to make possible.
+Thank you all for continuing to suggest ways to make this service better!

 Q: Are you open on Fridays?
 What are your hours?